Liquidity and Pools

 Why Liquidity Matters

-- Price Stability: Higher liquidity generally means less price volatility during trades
+- Price Stability: More liquidity = less price impact per trade

-- Trading Strategy: Understanding liquidity is crucial for timing entries and exits
+- Trading Strategy: Knowing where liquidity sits helps you time entries and exits

-In traditional finance, market makers provide liquidity by constantly offering to buy and sell assets.
-In DeFi, this function is primarily served by liquidity pools and their providers.
+In TradFi, market makers provide liquidity by constantly quoting bids and asks.
+In DeFi, liquidity pools and their providers do the same job.

 Liquidity Pools Explained